C

 copacetic (adjective)

 In excellent order.
-(OD)
+(NOA)

 Very satisfactory.
 (MW)